dshalkhakov/sqlscriptrewriter/README.md

 ## Idempotent CREATE/ALTER FUNCTION

 `CREATE/ALTER FUNCTION` is tricky.
-One cannot create a simple stub, and then issue `ALTERs`.
+There are three different function types: IF (inline table valued function), TF (table valued function), FN (scalar function).
-Here's what is done instead:
+All of them are rewritten to idempotent style.
+E.g. a scalar function

 ```
 CREATE FUNCTION Foo() RETURNS INT AS BEGIN RETURN 10 END